desmondw/resume/README.md

 ## Experience

-#### Software Engineer (HelloSign), 2015 – 2017
+#### Software Engineer (HelloSign), Jan 2015 – Jun 2017
-* Developed for the API, SDKs, and integrations as primary focus
+* Developed the external API, SDKs, and integrations as primary contact
-* Managed HackerOne reports and security audits as the Security Engineer
+* Managed HackerOne reports and security audits as the first Security Engineer
+* Helped with creation of QA team and subsequent dev QA tasks
+* Advocated for standardization in developer workflow and code syntax
-* Worked directly with clients and developers on API features and issues
+* Interacted directly with clients, end-users, and vendors while developing features

-#### Owner (Weindorf Technologies), 2014
+#### Owner (Weindorf Technologies), Apr 2014 - Sep 2014
-* Designed websites and tailored services to meet client needs
+* Designed websites and social media presence for clients
 * Managed all business operations and client communications

-#### Web Developer (Advantage Computer Services), 2013 – 2014
+#### Web Developer (Advantage Computer Services), Jan 2013 – Apr 2014
-* Designed websites and web applications as a full stack developer
+* Designed and developed marketing websites and web applications from scratch
-* Conceived various marketable services and implemented them
+* Conceived and implemented a variety of marketable web services
-* Led team improvement with procedures and quality standards
+* Led dev team improvement with a common workflow, quality standards, and QA

 ## Projects